denn1s/apple-and-lily/Ch. 5 - Valerie.md

 I glanced at Risa, trying to hide the flicker of excitement that had slipped through.
 “Do people paint these?”

 “The pros do!” she said eagerly.
 “But you have to be super skilled.
-We tried once and it was a disaster.”
+We tried once, and it was a disaster.”
 Her eyes lit up, a sudden spark of inspiration.
 “Wait a second… Princess.
 Do you know how to paint?”

 Years of lessons.
 Endless drills.
 The training I had tried so hard to leave behind.

-“…A little,” I admitted.
+“… A little,” I admitted.

 Risa’s eyes shone.
 She reached across the table and grabbed both of my hands.
 “Please paint it for us!
 We always wanted to add weathering and details!”